 We perform macro analyses with the WRI Aqueduct.
-It is one of the most widely utilized tools in the world to assess water risks and is considered to provide highly reliable results.
-We have analyzed the change of water stress (2020, 2030, and 2040) in each of the three climate-related scenarios.
+We have analyzed the change of water stress (2030 and 2040) in each of the three climate-related scenarios.
 We conduct water risk assessments at least once a year, and also when the tool updated and when new facilities are considered for installation.

 We are targeting all Bridgestone Group production sites.
-In addition, since we own sites that produce our raw materials (natural and synthetic rubber, carbon black, steel code, etc.), we are also analyzing some of the raw material procurement stage of the value chain.
+In addition, since we own sites that produce our raw materials (e.g., steel codes), we are also analyzing some of the raw material procurement stage of the value chain.
 Since water usage at non-manufacturing sites such as offices and dealers is very small, they are not covered.